denten-books/plain-text/2-device.md

 trading algorithms, worry scientists, legislators, and media theorists.
 What looks like a book today indeed takes on the functions of a gun and a trigger.
-I mean this literally: simulated text comprises a part of the same computational platform that powers drones and aircraft carriers.
+I mean this literally: simulated text comprises a part of the same computational platforms that power drones and aircraft carriers.
 Today, computer servers in the service of the world's largest purveyors of literature service also air traffic control and covert intelligence agencies [@soyata_combat:_2012; @logicworks_government_2015].
+The small computer in your pocket is used to read books and to detonate explosives alike.

 These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg press.
-Simulated text, as I have been calling it here, no longer plays by the same rules as print.
+Simulated text, as I called it in the previous chapter, no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.
 My task in this chapter is to perceive a Turing machine, the blueprint for all computation, within the electronic book.
 In doing so, the literary device, itself a powerful computer, will therefore gain meaning as a mechanism for generalized symbolic manipulation.
-At the same time, I aim to place the modern computer itself within the long history of the book, as a piece of literary (and not just mathematical) technology.
-To achieve my task, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as control mechanism.
+In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book, as a piece of literary (and not just mathematical) technology.
+To achieve these tasks, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as control mechanism.
 To preserve a sense of human agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of